Your entitlement to benefits could change when you enrol as a student.

 - Please contact the Infozone and Admissions for information on latest bursary offers.

-- Access to Learning Fund: The Access to Learning Fund (ALF) is a limited fund provided by University of Suffolk to assist students in financial difficulty.
+- Financial Support Fund is a limited means assessed fund provided by University of Suffolk to assist eligible students in financial difficulty.
 Please find more about this fund and how it runs at one of our many Open Events.

 Tax and students